 Now let’s start the USB data recovery on Mac.
 The most reliable and effective method of restoring USB on Mac is by using a data recovery tool.

-Disk Drill is a great example of such an application since it’s simple to navigate and is pretty versatile (it can also help to restore deleted files from a USB drive on Windows).
+Disk Drill is a great example of such an application since it’s simple to navigate and is pretty versatile.
 Moreover, it supports all types of USB devices and can recover almost any file (images, videos, documents, archives, and more).

 Here’s how to recover a USB drive on Mac using Disk Drill: